 During our 3D printer comparison research, we found that the best 3D printers generally have at least two modes of connecting your printing to your computer.
 The Cubify CubeX only has one: a flash drive that comes preloaded with 10 free prints.
 You can save files to and print directly from this drive.

 Some 3D printers can support Wi-Fi, but the CubeX printers are still only hard-connection printers.
-The CubeX does work with every version of Windows, but the software is not compatible with Mac or Linux operating systems, so that's something to consider if you don't have a Windows PC.
+The CubeX does work with every version of Windows and Mac, but the software is not compatible with Linux operating systems, so that's something to consider if you don't have a Windows PC.

 For model creation, you'll need to download your free copy of the CubeX software.
 Built for beginners, the software is easy to navigate so you can create or modify downloaded files.
 There are also 10 free 3D designs already installed, if you want to do some test printing before you design your own prints.
 Included in the box is a power supply, maintenance tools, a starter filament cartridge and a flash drive.
 You'll need to provide your own USB cable for updates.